Tedjoulemohermann/Tedjoulemohermann/README.md

 <img src="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/churn_image.PNG"><br>
 <b>SKILLS</b>  : Data Preparation, Pivotables, Data visualization, Dashboard.<br>

-### <a href="https://github.com/Tedjoulemohermann/Tedjoulemohermann/blob/main/customers%20churns%20.pdf">Project 2 : Net Revenue Management in Excel .</a>
+### <a href="">Project 2 : Net Revenue Management in Excel .</a>
-#### <a href="https://app.datacamp.com/learn/courses/case-study-net-revenue-management-in-excel">-Datacamp Certificate for this case study.</a>||<a href="https://docs.google.com/spreadsheets/d/1uB-xBK0-H03NQHCYjHlM-G0HOi7Y0qPF/edit?usp=drive_link&ouid=117800817369715646951&rtpof=true&sd=true">Download excel file.</a>
+#### <a href="https://www.datacamp.com/completed/statement-of-accomplishment/course/0eca70889b5613f48559f3b2f40958a49f315f4b">-Datacamp Certificate for this case study.</a>

 <b>Situation</b>: In this Excel case study, l start by analyzing a big dataset and performing a market analysis. l go from calculating market share to creating clear visuals to reveal actionable insights.
-Next, l use the principles of Net Revenue Management (NRM), which will help you to identify new growth opportunities for your Fast Moving Consumer Goods industry.
+Next, l use the principles of Net Revenue Management (NRM), which will help you to identify new growth opportunities for Fast Moving Consumer Goods industry.